Mary Willing Byrd: American Revolution

 Although Byrd had many ties to the British and Loyalists during the American Revolutionary War, she tried to remain neutral.
 Brigadier-General Benedict Arnold, the husband of her first cousin, Margaret "Peggy" Shippen Arnold, led a British force to Westover in early January 1781.
 From there, Arnold planned for his attack on Richmond, up the James River, 25 miles north of Westover.
 He recruited local Tories for intelligence or to engage in the fight.
 At that time, Byrd family members served the British and American forces.
 Lender and Martin portray Arnold as a man who used charm to entice Americans to be loyal to the King and that Byrd was a "genial hostess" who "maintained a cordial correspondence" with Byrd after he left the estate.
 He took 800 troops to Richmond on January 4, 1781 and left a "holding force" at Westover".

 Byrd was kept in the upper floors of the residence and hid in a secret room on the third floor.
 At that time, Arnold's soldiers read her private papers and ransacked the house.
 Arnold's men are said to have destroyed her crops, plant nursery, and fences along with killing several of her cows.
 His men seized three horses, 49 enslaved people, and two ferryboats.
 Arnold returned to Westover on or shortly after January 8.
 Two days later, his troops destroyed property from the interior of Benjamin Harrison V's mansion and took or killed livestock at Berkeley Plantation; about 40 enslaved people left with his troops.

 After trying to recover property that had been seized by Arnold's forces, she was charged in 1781 by the state of Virginia with trading with the enemy.
 Byrd defended herself eloquently in a letter to Governor Thomas Jefferson: "I wish well to all mankind, to America in particular.
 What am I but an American?
 All my friends and connexions are in America; my whole property is here—could I wish ill to everything I have an interest in?"
 Her trial was first postponed and ultimately never held.
 The plantation was overrun by British forces led by Arnold and Lord Cornwallis and American forces three times during the war.

 After the war

 After the war, Byrd improved Westover Plantation to its previous state.
 François-Jean de Chastellux visited Westover Plantation in 1782 and stated that it "surpasses them all in the magnificence of the buildings, the beauty of its situation, and the pleasures of society."
 She also ran a residence on the James River with a number of enslaved servants.
 Byrd operated smaller successful plantations.

 Later years, death, and legacy

-Byrd died in March 1814 and was to be buried at the old Westover Church cemetery, next to her husband.
+Byrd died on March 28, 1814 and was to be buried at the old Westover Church cemetery, next to her husband.
 Westover Plantation was sold in 1814 after her death.

 In 2007, Byrd was posthumously honored by the Library of Virginia's "Virginia Women in History" program.